If cloud storage fails to catch on, it won't be for a lack of options.

 Managed hosting service provider The Planet today went live with its Storage Cloud service, two weeks after Rackspace US Inc.'s Mosso made its Cloud Files online backup service generally available.
 Newcomer Axcient, Inc. also came out of stealth today with a hybrid cloud backup service.

-The Planet first announced limited availability of the Storage Cloud network-attached storage (NAS) service based on a
+The Planet first announced limited availability of the Storage Cloud network-attached storage (NAS) service based on a partnership with Nirvanix Inc. last fall.
+Today, the hosted service is generally available and The Planet is also opening up its cloud to non-hosted, storage-only customers.

 Storage Cloud works as a Nirvanix node at The Planet's local Dallas data center or one of its other four facilities -- two others in the U.S. (East coast and West coast) plus one in Germany and one in Japan.
 Customers access data through Nirvanix CloudNAS, Nirvanix FTP Proxy or an API.